alex-gamero/100-days-of-code/log.md

 **Thoughts**: Today was a really good day.
 It was the first time we used GitHub in one of our classes, which made the proccess of accessing the professor's example code much easier.

-### Day 82: September 13, Saturday
+### Day 83: September 14, Sunday

-**Today's Progress**: Today I finished my notes for the classes I had this week.
+**Today's Progress**: Today I finished some assignments for my classes and aplied to some jobs.

-**Thoughts**: It was a busy day.
-There was a lot of material from the different classes, but it's finally finished.
+**Thoughts**: It was a relaxed day.
+Some assignments were tricky but now it's all finished.